next-hat/nanocl/readme.md

 To get started with Nanocl, please refer to the [installation guide](https://docs.next-hat.com/setups/nanocl) and [documentation](https://docs.next-hat.com/references/nanocl/cli).
 If you need any assistance or have any questions, feel free to reach out to our community for support.
-You may also want to take a look at our [tutorial](https://docs.next-hat.com/guides/nanocl/get-started)
+You may also want to take a look at our [tutorial](https://docs.next-hat.com/guides/nanocl/get-started) If you want to contribute see our [developer documentation](./doc/developing.md)